The power of good nutrition for your mental and physical wellbeing

 An unhealthy diet can result in many serious health issues including obesity, heart disease, and some forms of cancer.

-The World Health Organization (WHO) states that eating a healthy diet, exercising, and avoiding tobacco use can prevent 80% of premature heart disease, 80% of type 2 diabetes cases, and 40% of cancers.
+The World Health Organisation (WHO) states that eating a healthy diet, exercising, and avoiding tobacco use can prevent 80% of premature heart disease, 80% of type 2 diabetes cases, and 40% of cancers.

 Obesity puts a person at risk of developing high cholesterol and high blood pressure, and is linked to some types of cancer.
 A healthy diet and exercise have been proven to reduce the risk of obesity and strengthen muscle mass and bones.